j-aloko/shop-tsino-2/README.md

 ## Styling and Responsive Design

-Styling is handled using a combination of Material-UI, react-bootstrap and custom CSS.
+Styling is handled using a combination of Material-UI, react-bootstrap for carousel, and traditional CSS.
 We've also implemented a responsive design, ensuring our storefront looks great on devices of all sizes.

 ## Key Features